rsoares10/database-manager/README.md

 ## Usage Example

-Since the goal was to use the most of OOP, it's quite easy to use the database simulator.
-Only intantiate the Database object and start issuing SQL commands to the database!
-But careful when passing in syntaticaly bad queries.
-A nice approach is to wrap the query block into a try/atch block.
+It's easy to use the database simulator since the project makes use of OOP.
+Simply instantiate the `Database` object and start issuing SQL commands.
+Wrap the query block in a try/catch block to handle any syntax errors.

 ```javascript
 const database = new Database(); // Get a database instance